ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Being in the NodeJS ecosystem for a few years, I’m surprised by how many startups use NestJS and still face the same issues.
 Probably a lot…</blockquote>

 <h3>4.
-Absolute Paths in Node.js: Configure Webpack for Clean, Scalable Backend Code - <a href="https://medium.com/@Iyush_karki/absolute-paths-in-node-js-configure-webpack-for-clean-scalable-backend-code-00a5ddd6a7cb" target="_blank" rel="noopener noreferrer">link</a></h3>
+The MongoDB Mistake That’s Costing Your Startup Millions - <a href="https://medium.com/@mehdibafdil/the-mongodb-mistake-thats-costing-your-startup-millions-bc2c23f732d2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aayush Karki`**
+✍️ **posted by `Mehdi BAFDIL`**

-<blockquote>Are you tired of seeing ../../../../utils/helper in your Node.js imports?
-Let's transform your backend codebase into a clean, maintainable…</blockquote>
+<blockquote>Last month, a startup I consulted for was burning through $15,000 monthly on MongoDB Atlas.
+After implementing the optimizations I’m about…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>